top of page

 What Does a Writer Do?

-castigate, reveal, enthrall, entertain.
-Most importantly however, they get to the point.
-“Brevity is the soul of wit,” Shakespeare says.
-This is a polite way of saying “don't waste my time”.
-If you are a professional writer, whether your media of choice is the novel, books, poetry, screenplays or the stage, you are writing for an audience.
-Your relationship to your audience is beside the point.
-You may love, hate, fear, or desperately need them, but the fact remains that the audience has given to you, in the least, the most precious gift that anyone can bestow upon another: time.
-Time that could be spent with their children, time they could be cultivating their own works, or making love, or simply time to themselves; and by thunder, the audience expects to be compensated for the cost of admission!
-This is where so many, of what might otherwise be superb works, fail.
-They don't get to it.
-Too
+If you are a writer, whether your choice of media is the novel, poetry, screenplays, drama, or even academic, you write for an audience.
+Your relationship to them, while important, is beside the point.
+You may in turn love, hate, fear, or desperately desire to please them, but the fact is that the audience has given you the most precious gift that anyone can bestow upon another: their time.
+Time that could be spent with children, cultivating their own works, making love, or simply time for themselves—the audience expects value for the cost of admission!

-1) The cartoon rabbit desperately wants to eat some cereal right now, the kids have cereal and they intend to eat it themselves, the rabbit tries to steal the cereal but is thwarted by the kids.
-The end.
-Very cut and dry.
-The kids don't enter into negotiations with the rabbit about whether or not they might be willing to part with a portion of their cereal in exchange for some service or other.
-The rabbit does not file a lawsuit against the kids, suing them for damages, nor does he undertake the task of getting a job in order to be able to buy his own cereal.
-White hats, black hats, done.
+Cut and dry.
+The kids don't enter into negotiations with the rabbit about whether or not they might be willing to part with their cereal in exchange for some service or other.
+The rabbit does not file a lawsuit against the kids, suing for damages, nor undertake the task of getting a job to be able to buy his own.
+White hats, black hats: done.

 bottom of page